Zeyu-Li/unity-user-guide/README.md

         }
     }
     ```

-    This accounts for gravity and movement. \* Note you can change the speed of movement, gravity constant, jump check radius, under the script.
+    This accounts for gravity and movement
+    \* Note you can change the speed of movement, gravity constant, jump check radius, under the script.
 Also, sliding down slopes is a given
 12. For the gravity to work properly, a ground check must be preformed to reset the velocity.
 To do this, create empty object in player and place at the feet of the player
 13. Add new layer of ground to preform jumps and gravity checks on and apply it to the models

 Resource: [Brackeys](https://www.youtube.com/watch?v=_QajrabyTJc)

 <a name="5d"></a>

-#### 	5d Camera
+### 	5d Camera

 There are a few options for cameras.
-For a fixed camera following the player, nest the camera into the Player.
+For a fixed camera following the player:

+1. Nest the camera into the Player
+2. Move to the right position and angle

 There are special camera options (such as a more flexible or switching to several fixed cameras) that use Cinemachine.

-Tutorials can be found below:
+Tutorials for Cinemachine can be found below:

 [Brackeys](https://www.youtube.com/watch?v=Gx9gZ9cfrys)

 [FilmStorm](https://www.youtube.com/watch?v=J1GgvDfmIo0)

 <a name="light"></a>

-#### 	5e Lighting
+### 	5e Lighting

 Just like other 3D applications, Unity has an array of lighting options